 - Do not short the batteries or dispose of the batteries in fire.
 Do not disassemble the batteries.
-The batteries could explode or catch fire. - Do not charge any batteries other than rechargeable Ni-MH batteries.
-The batteries could explode or catch fire.
-Of the batteries that can be used in this camera, only the Ni-MH batteries can be recharged. - Remove the batteries from the camera immediately if they become hot or begin to smoke.
+The batteries could explode or catch fire. - Of the batteries that can be used in this camera (AA Ni-MH batteries, AA lithium batteries, AA alkaline batteries and CR-V3), only the Ni-MH batteries can be recharged.
+Recharging other batteries can cause a fire or explosion. - Remove the batteries from the camera immediately if they become hot or begin to smoke.
 Be careful not to burn yourself during removal. - Some portions of the camera heat up during use.
-There is the risk of low temperature burns when holding such portions for long periods. - Do not place your finger or cover with clothing when discharging the flash.
+There is the risk of low temperature burns when holding such portions for long periods. - Do not place your finger over or cover the flash with clothing when discharging the flash.
 Fingers or clothing may be burned.